nedbat/coveragepy/doc/subprocess.rst

-Complex test suites may spawn subprocesses to run tests, either to run them in parallel, or because subprocess behavior is an important part of the code under test.
+Complex test suites may spawn subprocesses to run tests, either to run them in parallel, or because subprocess behavior is an important part of the system under test.
 Measuring coverage in those subprocesses can be tricky because you have to modify the code spawning the process to invoke coverage.py.

 There's an easier way to do it: coverage.py includes a function, :func:`coverage.process_startup` designed to be invoked when Python starts.
 It examines the ``COVERAGE_PROCESS_START`` environment variable, and if it is set, begins coverage measurement.
-Its value will be used as the name of the :ref:`configuration file <config>` to use.
+The environment variable's value will be used as the name of the :ref:`configuration file <config>` to use.

 When using this technique, be sure to set the parallel option to true so that multiple coverage.py runs will each write their data to a distinct file.